edulinq/python-utils/README.md

 #### Local Configuration

-Local configuration are options that are specific to a project or directory, these are well suited for options like project ID.
+Local configuration are options that are specific to a project or directory, like a projects build directory.
 Local configuration files are searched in multiple locations, the first file found is used.
 The local config search order is:
 1. `edq-config.json` in the current directory.